2018 Slovenian parliamentary election: Electoral system

 The 90 members of the National Assembly are elected by two methods.
 88 are elected by open list proportional representation in eight 11-seat constituencies and seats are allocated to the parties at the constituency level using the Droop quota.
 The elected Deputies are identified by ranking all of a party's candidates in a constituency by the percentage of votes they received in their district.
 The seats that remain unallocated are allocated to the parties at the national level using the d'Hondt method with an electoral threshold of 4%.
 Although the country is divided into 88 electoral districts, deputies are not elected from all 88 districts.
 More than one deputy is elected in some districts, which results in some districts not having an elected deputy (for instance, 21 of 88 electoral districts did not have an elected deputy in the 2014 elections).
 Parties must have at least 35% of their lists from each gender, except in cases where there are only three candidates.
 For these lists, there must be at least one candidate of each gender.

-Two additional deputies are elected by the Italian and Hungarian minorities.
-Voters rank all of the candidates on the ballot paper using numbers (1 being highest priority).
-A candidate is awarded the most points (equal to the number of candidates on the ballot paper) when a voter ranks them first.
-The candidate with most points wins.
+Two additional deputies are elected by the Italian and Hungarian minorities (one each) via the Borda count.

 Parties and leaders

-The table lists all the parties that so far expressed their intention to participate in the elections.
-SMC, SDS, DeSUS, SD, Levica, NSi, SAB, AČZS, DD and Unity are currently represented in the National Assembly.
-Not all of the following political parties will be able to take part in the elections due to the criteria set by the law (candidate lists supported with signatures of 3 MPs or 100 signatures in each constituency), especially the smaller ones; and some may form coalitions, such as Third Bloc and United Right.
+The table lists all the parties that expressed their intention to participate in the elections.
+SMC, SDS, DeSUS, SD, Levica, NSi, SAB, AČZS, DD and Unity were represented in the National Assembly.
+Not all of the following political parties would take part in the elections, due to the criteria set by the law (candidate lists supported with signatures of 3 MPs or 100 signatures in each constituency), especially the smaller ones.

 Parties had to form their lists of candidates for each constituency by 3 May 2018.